swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/index.rst

 Note that you are free to charge what you choose for a workshop;
-this is a perennial topic of discussion among the Carpentries community and there's a good summary of points here: [Carpentries Blog on Charging for Workshops](https://carpentries.org/blog/2019/06/carpentries-workshops-fees/).
+this is a perennial topic of discussion among the Carpentries community and there's a good summary of points here: `Carpentries Blog on Charging for Workshops<https://carpentries.org/blog/2019/06/carpentries-workshops-fees/>`_.

-In both cases (self- or centrally-organised), you can start the workshop process by completing the [Carpentries workshop request form](https://amy.carpentries.org/forms/workshop/) and then proceeding through the relevant checklists and list of tips below.
+In both cases (self- or centrally-organised), you can start the workshop process by completing the `Carpentries workshop request form<https://amy.carpentries.org/forms/workshop/>`_ and then proceeding through the relevant checklists and list of tips below.

 For centrally organised workshops, the Regional Coordinator will guide the host and instructor(s) on following